WEEK-TV

-WEEK-TV (channel 25) is a television station in Peoria, Illinois, United States, affiliated with NBC, ABC, and The CW Plus.
-The station is owned by Gray Television, and maintains studios and transmitter facilities on Springfield Road (along I-474) in East Peoria, a section of Groveland Township, Tazewell County.
+WEEK-TV (channel 25) is a television station licensed to Peoria, Illinois, United States, affiliated with NBC, ABC, and The CW Plus.
+It is owned by Gray Media alongside MyNetworkTV affiliate WHOI (channel 19).
+The two stations share studios and transmitter facilities on Springfield Road (along I-474) in East Peoria, a section of Groveland Township, Tazewell County.

-WEEK-TV formerly operated and shared its facility with then-ABC affiliate (now TBD owned-and-operated station) WHOI (channel 19, owned by Sinclair Broadcast Group) through joint sales and shared services agreements (JSA/SSA) until those agreements were terminated on October 1, 2016.
-WEEK-TV then took over its ABC and CW+ affiliations permanently on its second and third digital subchannels.
+WEEK-TV began broadcasting on February 1, 1953, originally on channel 43.
+Originally owned by the Oklahoma Publishing Company alongside WEEK (1350 AM), it has been an NBC affiliate since its start.
+The station moved to channel 25 in 1964 and had several owners, including Kansas City Southern Industries, Price Communications, and Granite Broadcasting Corporation.

+In 2009, WEEK-TV began programming WHOI, then Peoria's affiliate of ABC and The CW, under agreements with Sinclair Broadcast Group; the news departments of the two stations were consolidated at WEEK's studios with separate broadcasts.
+The arrangements were ended in 2016, when then-owner Quincy Newspapers bought the ABC and CW affiliations from Sinclair and moved them onto a subchannel of WEEK.
+Gray Television bought Quincy in 2020 and two years later combined all remaining newscasts between the NBC and ABC subchannels.

 History

 WEEK-TV began transmitting on February 1, 1953, with an analog signal on UHF channel 43.
 It has always been an NBC affiliate.
-It was owned and operated by the Oklahoma City-based Oklahoma Publishing Company along with WEEK radio (1350 AM now WOAM) through its broadcasting subsidiary, West Central Broadcasting Company.
+It was owned and operated by the Oklahoma City–based Oklahoma Publishing Company along with WEEK radio (1350 AM now WOAM) through its broadcasting subsidiary, West Central Broadcasting Company.
 Edward K. Gaylord was president, and the chairman of the board was United States Senator, former governor of Oklahoma and founder of the Kerr-McGee Corporation Robert S. Kerr.
 Wayne Lovely, the first chief engineer of WEEK-AM-TV, supervised the construction of the stations' technical facilities and equipment installation in 1953.
 He remained with the station until 1974.

 On November 7, 1957, WEEQ-TV in La Salle launched as a full-time satellite of WEEK-TV with the aim of increasing its signal reach.
-The UHF channel 35 allocation was most recently used for Trinity Broadcasting Network (TBN) affiliate WWTO-TV, which later broadcast digitally on very high frequency (VHF) channel 10, retaining the virtual channel 35 via PSIP.
-In 1964, the station switched from channel 43 to channel 25, where it remained until its analog signal shut down on February 17, 2009.
+The UHF channel 35 allocation was most recently used for Trinity Broadcasting Network (TBN) affiliate WWTO-TV, which later broadcast digitally on very high frequency (VHF) channel 10, retaining virtual channel 35.

+On September 1, 1963, the Federal Communications Commission (FCC) granted WEEK-TV authorization to move to channel 25.
+The channel was originally granted to the owners of radio station WIRL in 1957 as compensation after the sole VHF assignment there, channel 8, was moved to the Quad Cities region; the FCC moved to cancel the channel 25 construction permit in 1963, citing inactivity while WIRL was focused on its appeals regarding the channel 8 case.
+After delays in the delivery of the new antenna pushed back the channel move, WEEK-TV began broadcasting on channel 25 on October 16, 1964.
+The channel 43 allocation was later moved from Peoria to Bloomington and used by the second incarnation of WBLN starting in 1982 (now Fox affiliate WYZZ-TV).